PHYS3888/Tutorial_AstroClassification/README.md

 1. An observation x feature data matrix (`X`), and
 2. A target output vector (`y`).

-In this tutorial we are going to represent time series by their different properties in the matrix `X`, and label each by one of seven categories of star in `y`.
+In this tutorial we are going to represent time series by their different properties in the matrix `X`, and label each by one of seven categories of stars in `y`.

 ![](img/problemSetUp.png)

 ### Two-Class Classification

-Seven classes are a bit daunting; let's build some confidence by starting with a simpler two-class problem.
+Seven classes is a bit daunting!
+Let's first build some confidence by starting with a simpler two-class problem.

 #### Filtering to a subset